-After nearly two more hours it finally began to look as if we’d be able to recover the dead hippo although the river drama hadn’t yet fully played itself out.
+After nearly two more hours it finally began to look as if we would be able to recover the dead hippo, although the river drama hadn’t yet fully played itself out.
 As we continued to observe the crocs worrying the hippo carcass, a hippo bull suddenly surged away from the rest of the pod and creating a foaming bow wave, charged towards the crocs which immediately submerged and disappeared.
-The bull then remained near the dead cow and seemed rather agitated, slowly following her drifting form towards where we were gathered on sand spit in the mouth of the gorge.
+The bull then remained near the dead cow and seemed rather agitated, slowly following her drifting form towards where we were gathered on a sand spit in the mouth of the gorge.

-Eventually the dead hippo’s lower submerged half lodged on the riverbed beneath the surface, although it took a few rifle shots fired into the sky to chase off the protective herd bull.
-He’d actually arrived with her cadaver in close proximity to us, and stood belly deep in the shallows glaring at us.
+Eventually, the dead hippo’s lower submerged half lodged on the riverbed beneath the surface, although it took a few rifle shots fired into the sky to chase off the protective herd bull.
+He had actually arrived with her cadaver in close proximity to us, and stood belly deep in the shallows glaring at us.
 At the shots, he spun round and charged back to deeper water, creating waves all around him as he rushed back towards his pod.

 Above: During the hours of daylight hippo use water as their refuge, only venturing out under cover of darkness to wander as far as 10km inland (and even further in times of severe drought) in search of grazing.